-6 Our application of materiality continued
+Our application of materiality continued

-6.2 Performance materiality
+Performance materiality

 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the Financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2024 audit (2023: 70%).
+Performance materiality was set at 70% of materiality for the 2025 audit (2024: 70%).
 In determining performance materiality, we considered the following factors:

-- the quality of internal control in existence at the Company and the Investment Manager; - the stability of the business; - the low level of errors identified in prior years; - the willingness of the Investment Manager to correct errors identified; and - the stability and competence of the finance team.
+- the quality of internal controls in existence at the Company and the Investment Manager; - the stability of the business; - the low level of errors identified in prior years; - the willingness of the Investment Manager to correct errors identified; and - the stability and competence of the finance team.